decred/politeia/politeiawww/cmd/pictl/README.md

-piwww
+pictl
 ====

-piwww is a command line tool that allows you to interact with the politeiawww pi API.
+pictl is a command line tool that allows you to interact with the politeiawww pi API.

 # Available Commands
 You can view the available commands and application options by using the help flag.

-    $ piwww -h
+    $ pictl -h

 You can view details about a specific command by using the help command.

-    $ piwww help <command>
+    $ pictl help <command>

 # Persisting Data Between Commands
-piwww stores  user identity data (the user's public/private key pair), session cookies, and CSRF tokens in the piwww directory.
+pictl stores  user identity data (the user's public/private key pair), session cookies, and CSRF tokens in the pictl directory.
 This allows you to login with a user and use the same session data for subsequent commands.
 The data is segmented by host, allowing you to login and interact with multiple hosts simultaneously.

-The location of the piwww directory varies based on your operating system.
+The location of the pictl directory varies based on your operating system.

 **macOS**

-`/Users/<username>/Library/Application Support/Piwww`
+`/Users/<username>/Library/Application Support/Pictl`

 **Windows**

-`C:\Users\<username>\AppData\Local\Piwww`
+`C:\Users\<username>\AppData\Local\Pictl`

 **Ubuntu**

-`~/.piwww`
+`~/.pictl`

 # Setup Configuration File
-piwww has a configuration file that you can setup to make execution easier.
+pictl has a configuration file that you can setup to make execution easier.
 You should create the configuration file under the following paths.

 **macOS**

-`/Users/<username>/Library/Application Support/Piwww/piwww.conf`
+`/Users/<username>/Library/Application Support/Pictl/pictl.conf`

 **Windows**

-`C:\Users\<username>\AppData\Local\Piwww/piwww.conf`
+`C:\Users\<username>\AppData\Local\Pictl/pictl.conf`

 **Ubuntu**

-`~/.piwww/piwww.conf`
+`~/.pictl/pictl.conf`

 If you're developing locally, you'll want to set the politeiawww host in the configuration file to your local politeiawww instance.
 The host defaults to `https://proposals.decred.org`.
-Copy these lines into your `piwww.conf` file.
+Copy these lines into your `pictl.conf` file.
 `skipverify` is used to skip TLS certificate verification and should only be used when running politeia locally.